cse110-sp26-group09/cse110-sp26-group09/admin/meetings/041026-kickoff.md

 - **Decision:** The team will play a game at the end of the meeting for the bonding exercise.
 - **Reasoning:** This satisfies the assignment requirement and gives the group a chance to interact in a more relaxed setting.
 - **Dissenting Opinions:** None
-- **Final Outcome:** The group agreed to include the game as the final part of the meeting.
+- **Final Outcome:** The group agreed to include the imposter game as the final part of the meeting.

 ---

 ## 7. Items Not Discussed / Deferred to Next Meeting
 - Final role assignments if not completed during this meeting
-- Any unfinished contract edits
 - Additional project planning details
-- Follow-up tasks for team page and documentation

 ---